oriAleph/PinkDawgs/README.md

 ### Requirements

 #### ~ iOS Application ~
-Xcode 13.0 or above
+- Xcode 13.0 or above
-Valid Apple Developer ID
+- Valid Apple Developer ID
-Xcode command-line tools
+- Xcode command-line tools
-[CocoaPods](https://guides.cocoapods.org/using/getting-started.html) to manage Xcode library dependencies (run `sudo gem install cocoapods`)
+- [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) to manage Xcode library dependencies (run `sudo gem install cocoapods`)
-<br /> A device with iOS 12.0 or above to test the camera feature.
+- A device with iOS 12.0 or above to test the camera feature.
 If not available, then use one of the iPhone simulators.
-<br /> If you’re receiving the “for architecture arm64” error, please refer to this: [Xcode building for iOS Simulator](https://stackoverflow.com/questions/63607158/xcode-building-for-ios-simulator-but-linking-in-an-object-file-built-for-ios-f)
+- If you’re receiving the “for architecture arm64” error, please refer to this: [Xcode building for iOS Simulator](https://stackoverflow.com/questions/63607158/xcode-building-for-ios-simulator-but-linking-in-an-object-file-built-for-ios-f)
 <br /> <br />

 #### ~ Coding Notebooks ~
-<br /> Install any dependencies asked for when running the Installation and Import sections
+- Install any dependencies asked for when running the Installation and Import sections
-<br /> Google Colab was used to run the **LEGO Brick Classification with TensorFlow Lite Model Maker** notebook.
+- Google Colab was used to run the **LEGO Brick Classification with TensorFlow Lite Model Maker** notebook.
-<br /> If Jupyter Notebooks is used instead, a python virtual environment can be created and added to the Python Kernel.
+- If Jupyter Notebooks is used instead, a python virtual environment can be created and added to the Python Kernel.
 If you want to create your own, please follow the below instructions:
 <br /> <br />  If you are using an Intel chip ->
   <br />
   1. Create a new virtual environment: